wvhefner/wvhefner.github.io/_pages/about.md

   - /about.html
 ---

-With over 25 years of experience in cybersecurity, intelligence, and human-centric security, I specialize in bridging technical execution and strategic vision.
-My work helps organizations stay ahead of evolving digital threats in today’s complex and dynamic environment.
+Mr. Hefner is a seasoned security professional operating at the intersection of cybersecurity, intelligence, and human-centric security.
+With a strong blend of technical expertise and strategic foresight, he helps organizations stay ahead of evolving cyber threats.

-My research interests lie at the intersection of cyber operations, artificial intelligence, cognitive and information warfare, and biodefense.
+My research interests lie at the intersection of cyber operations, artificial intelligence, cognitive and information warfare, and cyberbiosecurity.